 The Kingdom of Thailand signed the Mine Ban Treaty on 3 December 1997 and ratified it on 27 November 1998, becoming a State Party on 1 May 1999.

-Thailand submitted its annual Article 7 transparency report in April 2020, covering calendar year 2019.
+Thailand submitted its sixteenth Mine Ban Treaty Article 7 report on 30 April 2014, covering calendar year 2013.

-Thailand has attended all of the Mine Ban Treaty’s Review Conferences, held in 2004, 2009, 2014 and 2019.
-It has also attended most of the treaty’s meetings of States Parties and many of the intersessional meetings.
-Thailand was present at the Fourth Review Conference in Oslo, Norway in November 2019, and at the intersessional meetings held online in June–July 2020 as part of the Committee on Victim Assistance.
-Thailand has regularly co-chaired committees of the treaty.
+Thailand has attended all of the Mine Ban Treaty’s Review Conferences held in 2004, 2009, and 2014 as well as most of the treaty’s Meetings of States Parties and many of the intersessional meetings held in Geneva, including in April 2014.

 Production, transfer, stockpile destruction, and retention

 Thailand states that it has never produced or exported antipersonnel mines.
-Thailand previously imported antipersonnel mines from China, Italy, the US, and the former Yugoslavia.
+Thailand formerly imported antipersonnel mines from China, Italy, the United States, and the former Yugoslavia.
 It completed destruction of 337,725 stockpiled antipersonnel mines on 24 April 2003.

 Thailand is not known to have undertaken physical modifications of its Claymore mine stockpile to ensure use only in command-detonated mode.
 Officials have previously stated that all units have received orders that Claymore mines are to be used only in command-detonated mode.

-There have been no allegations of new use of antipersonnel mines on the Cambodian border with Thailand since March 2013.
+There were no allegations of new use of antipersonnel mines on the Cambodian border with Thailand in the second of 2013 or first half of 2014.

 Interview with Lt.-Gen. Deemongkol, TMAC, Bangkok, 19 March 2009.
 TMAC stated this in 2007 as well as in 2008.
 In its Article 7 report for 1999, Thailand reported that it had 6,117 M18 and M18A1 Claymore mines in stock.

-Previously, in March 2013, three Thai soldiers were injured by what the Thai military described as newly planted mines near the Ta Kwai Temple in Phanom Dong Rak district.
-Cambodia investigated, and in its report to States Parties stated that it had found the mines to be old, dating from the Cambodian civil war.
-Other allegations made by Thailand of Cambodian use of antipersonnel mines on the Cambodian-Thai border in 2008 and 2009 were never resolved.
 In October 2008, two Thai soldiers stepped on antipersonnel mines while on patrol in disputed territory between Thailand and Cambodia, near the World Heritage Site of Preah Vihear.
 Thai authorities maintained that the area was previously clear of mines and that the mines had been newly placed by Cambodian forces.
 Cambodia denied the charges and stated that the Thai soldiers had entered Cambodian territory in an area known to contain antipersonnel mines and were injured by mines laid during previous armed conflicts.
 In April 2009, another Thai soldier was reportedly wounded by an antipersonnel mine at the same location during further armed conflict between the two countries.
-In September 2009, then-Commander in Chief of the Royal Thai Army, Gen. Anupong Paochinda, stated that Cambodian troops were laying fresh mines along the disputed areas and close to routes where Thai soldiers make regular patrols.
-See, Landmine Monitor Report 2009, pp. 243–244 and 719–720; and also ICBL, “Country Profile: Cambodia: Mine Ban Policy,” 6 August 2010.
+In September 2009, Commander in Chief of the Royal Thai Army, Gen. Anupong Paochinda, stated that Cambodian troops were laying fresh mines along the disputed areas and close to routes where Thai soldiers make regular patrols.
+See Landmine Monitor Report 2009, pp. 243–244 and 719–720; and also ICBL-CMC, “Country Profile: Cambodia: Mine Ban Policy,” 6 August 2010.